 1 cup olive oil

-Heat one cup of olive oil in a saucepan over medium heat.
+Take one cup of olive oil in a saucepan.
 Wash the limes and dry them thoroughly.

 Peel or zest the limes.